 Laser or surgery to cut the wart off

-Topical immune system stimulants such squaric acid, applied to the skin for several weeks, to help fight the virus that causes the wart
+Topical immune system stimulants such as squaric acid, which is applied to the skin for several weeks to help fight the virus that causes the wart

 Immune therapy for warts can take 6 to 12 weeks to work.
 Removing warts with a laser or surgery is the fastest treatment, but is also the most expensive and invasive.